RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am grateful to Dave Yang for the talk.
 I remember when I started, I doubted myself due to techincal challenges.
 Today, I am grateful that I decided to continue and pushing through had an amazing reaward: I no longer feel the same.
 I remember attending the workshop on my birthday, Feb 11, and saying: "best birthday gift, best sign that THIS IS the right direction".
 I was right all along... and THAT feels AMAZING!
+This is it! racing to the finish line!
+Can you believe where you were and how much you have grown in the past two months?
+I am grateful to all those who have helped me push my career further.
+Thank you!